Divyansh6661/customer-churn-prediction/README.md

 - Tools: Python ecosystem, Streamlit, scikit-learn

 ---
+📫 **Questions or suggestions?** Feel free to open an issue or reach out!

 ⭐ **If you find this project useful, please consider giving it a star!**

-📫 **Questions or suggestions?** Feel free to open an issue or reach out!
+Looking for the companion project?
+Check out my  [retail-sales-analytics](https://github.com/Divyansh6661/retail-sales-analytics) showcasing sales forecasting and analytics platform with ML